nathandking/cpm-ibc/README.md

 ## Running Examples

 Once you build, the examples in the examples/ and convergence_studies/ directories will reside in build/bin/.
-To run an example simply run the name as a command.
+To run an example simply run the name as a command from within the build folder.
 For example:
 ```
-cd bin/
-DiffusionCurvesCodimZero
+./bin/DiffusionCurvesCodimZero
 ```
 ---